08Aristodemus24/thesis-writing-1/readme.md

- "Larry, Taline, Deseree, and Ohana will graduaate in 2025"
+ "Larry, Taline, Deseree, and Wana will graduaate in 2025"